kursataker/Athento_CV/pydoccv/README.rst

 PyDocCV
 ========

-PyDocCV is a package developed using Python and OpenCV to improve OCR in docu- ments.
+PyDocCV is a package developed using Python and OpenCV to improve OCR in documents.
 Among the documents tested using this package are: passports, bills, delivery notes, budgets, and other common documents.